Source materials for "Conversations With Crazy Horse" by Bruce Brown

 "The Snapping of the Threads in the Tearing of a Blanket."

 The troops expended all the ammunition in their belts, and then sought their horses for the reserve ammunition carried in their saddle pockets.
 As long as their ammunition held out, the troops, though losing considerably in the fight, maintained their position in spite of all the efforts of the Sioux.
 [Note: this was not true.
-As with Curley's claim that Custer was alive and erect at the end, this was instance where Curley told the Americans what they wanted to hear, not something he knew to be true.
+As with Curley's apparent indication that Custer was alive and erect at the end, this was instance where Curley told the Americans what they wanted to hear, not something he knew to be true.
 In fact, all the Sioux and Cheyenne observers agreed that Indians captured significant ammounts of unexpended ammunition from the Seventh cavalry soldiers, many of whom seemed "drunk" or crazy to the Indians.]
 From the weakening of their fire towards the close of the afternoon the Indians appeared to believe that their ammunition was about exhausted, and they made a

 in the course of which the last of the command was destroyed, the men being shot, where they laid in their positions in the line, at such close quarters that many were killed with arrows.
 Curley says that Custer remained alive through the greater part of the engagement, animating his men to determined resistance; but about an hour before the close of the fight received a mortal wound.
 [Note: students of the Little Bighorn have misinterpreted this statement from the very beginning.
 Since the Custer fight lasted about "an hour," as He Dog and George Herendeen noted, what Curley is saying here is that Custer was killed at the very beginning of the Custer fight, about the time he tried to lead his men across the Little Bighorn and attack the Indian village, as White Cow Bull described.
 See Who Killed Custer -- The Eye-Witness Answer for more info.]